felicidadgsanchez/slr-visual-literacy/records/README.md

 # Records retrieved from databases

-The records included in this folder have been retrieved from the Web of Science (WOS) and Scopus databases in the dates 2018/01/21 and 2018/09/24
+The records (in .txt and .csv files) included in this folder have been retrieved from the Web of Science (WoS) and Scopus databases in the dates 21-Jan-2018 and 24-Sept-2018.